UU-Human-Evolution/1MB335/Lab1.md

 ```

-#### For Windows users (Only if you are using your own computer)
+#### B. For Windows users (Only if you are using your own computer)
-If you are on a Windows machine then the easiest option for you is to download `MomaXterm`.
+If you are on a Windows machine then the easiest option for you is to download `MobaXterm`.

 [https://mobaxterm.mobatek.net/](https://mobaxterm.mobatek.net/)